Skip to main content

 }

-Meaning: The bank was reached (status = completed) and the IBAN format is valid (checksum verified), but the banking institution was not able to verify the account holder for this specific account.
-This typically occurs with savings accounts, closed accounts, or account types for which identity verification services are not supported by the bank.
+Meaning: The bank was reached (status = completed) and the IBAN format is valid (checksum verified), but the account holder verification is not applicable for this specific account.
 Common reasons:

 • The internal bank policy do not allow name matching on this specific account type